 Rather than going down the traditional route of offering cPanel through shared hosting, VPS hosting, and dedicated servers, Mark opted to build Kinsta upon Google’s Cloud Platform.

-Cloud hosting allows hosting companies to scale the needs of their customers more easily, deliver a faster user-experience, and handle traffic spikes better.
-Kinsta utilises 16 data centres across the world and offers all customers a global content delivery network through their partner KeyCDN.
+Cloud hosting allows hosting companies to scale the needs of their customers more easily, deliver a faster user experience, and handle traffic spikes better.
+Kinsta utilizes 29 data centers across the world and offers all customers a global content delivery network through their partner Cloudflare.

-When Brian joined the company there were only 8 staff, but he advised me recently that Kinsta now have 40 full time staff across their offices in Los Angeles, London, and Budapest.
+When Brian joined the company, there were only eight team members, but he advised me recently that Kinsta now has 250+ full-time staff across their offices in Los Angeles, London, and Budapest.